costiagur/arrayifs/README.md

 # arrayifs
-VBA function that returns array of values based on conditions.
+VBA function for Excel that returns array of values based on conditions.
 Afterwards, user can do any operation available on an array.

 Agruments:
 valrange - values to be returned in an array